randdusing/cordova-plugin-bluetoothle/readme.md

 ### startAdvertising ###
-Start advertising as a BLE device
+Start advertising as a BLE device.
+Note: This needs to be improved so services can be used for both Android and iOS.

 ```javascript
 bluetoothle.startAdvertising(success, error, params);